 3 times table

-- The 3 times table can be a bit tricky, but with repetition, patience and practice, it can be mastered in no time!
-Using creative methods to learn tables can help to make this easier.
+The 3 times table can be a bit tricky, but with repetition, patience and practice, it can be mastered in no time!

 4 times table

-- If your child knows the 2 times table, you can work out the answers by doubling the answers from the 2 times table (if 5 x 2 is 10, then 5 x 4 must be 20!).
+The number rules your child will have picked up from the 2 times table will come in very handy here.
+While using a number grid, show them visually how they can work out the answers for any multiple of 4 by doubling the answers from the 2 times table.
+For example, if 5 x 2 is 10, then 5 x 4 must be 20.

-- It’s useful to bear in mind that all the answers will end in 0, 2, 4, 6 or 8, as all the numbers in the table are even.
+It’s also useful to bear in mind that all the answers will end in 0, 2, 4, 6 or 8, as all the numbers in the table are even.

 5 times table

-- The 5 times table has a nice rhythm to it, and can be very catchy to say aloud!
+Point out that all answers in the table will either end in a 5 or a 0.
+Or, for a more creative approach, the 5 times table has a nice rhythm to it… It can be very catchy to say aloud!
 Why not make the table into a rhythmic chant?

-- For more experienced tablers: if you know the 10 times table, you can halve answers to give you those for the 5 times table (if 6 x 10 = 60, then 6 x 5 = 30).
+For more experienced tablers: if you know the 10 times table, you can halve answers to give you those for the 5 times table.
+For example, if 6 x 10 = 60, then 6 x 5 = 30.

 6 times table

-- The sum of the digits in every answer is always 3, 6 or 9!
+Another handy hint is to remind your child that the sum of the digits in every answer is always 3, 6 or 9.

 7 times table